the collector

 martin Howard

 Welcome to my website.
-I invite you to browse my collection and discover for yourself this wonderful world of antique typewriters!
+I invite you to explore my collection and discover the fascinating world of antique typewriters.

-If you have any questions, require some information or have an early typewriter for sale, please be in touch.
+If you have any questions, are looking for information, or have an early typewriter for sale, please don’t hesitate to get in touch.

 Why do you collect typewriters?